snowplow-incubator/snowplow-micro-examples/README.md

 1. Helpers
     - In the `commands.js` file, the commands are defined based on the `Micro` [helper module](./testing/jsm/helpers.js)
     - The `integration/helpers_spec.js` [file](./testing/cypress/integration/helpers_spec.js) tests the helper functions that define the matching logic.
 For a different custom matching logic, you can tweak the helper functions, and then test them.
-    - As a note, you don't need to set `encodeBase64: false` in your tracker configuration [parameters](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/javascript-tracker/general-parameters/initializing-a-tracker-2/), in order for the matching to work.

 2. Environment variables.
     - Cypress allows for [many ways](https://docs.cypress.io/guides/guides/environment-variables.html) to set environment variables.
 In this example we set them in the `plugins/index.js` [file](./testing/cypress/plugins/index.js).